AI MEDICINE SCANNER

 Step 3: Barcode Enrichment

-If the AI detected a barcode, the app queries the Polish Medicinal Products Registry (RPL) — a database of 120,000+ registered medicines with over 78,000 EAN-13 barcodes.
+If the AI detects a barcode, the app queries the Polish Medicinal Products Registry (RPL) — a database of 120,000+ registered medicines with over 78,000 EAN-13 barcodes.
 This enrichment adds:

 • Official medicine name and manufacturer.

-• Direct links to the official patient leaflet (PIL) and product characteristics (SmPC).
+• Direct links to the official patient information leaflet (PIL) and summary of product characteristics (SmPC).

-• Pediatric classification (suitable for children, adults only, or veterinary).
+• Paediatric classification (suitable for children, adults only, or veterinary).

 Step 4: Review and Save